randomlogin/sane/README.md

 Similar to letsdane, it setups a proxy server which listens for incoming connections, resolves the hostname, checks if the provided certificate is correct and then outputs a self-signed certificate.
 Therefore the browser must have added a new certificate authority.

-Internally it uses hnsd to sync tree roots.
-The initial syncronization might take several minutes.
-Afterwards, using checkpoint, hnsd has to syncrhonize last ~2k roots which usually takes 5 seconds.

-hnsd default port is `5350`

 ## Install